 Technically speaking, yes I could send you somebody else's book.
 Am I supposed to do that?
 I don't think so.
 I think it's unethical, I think it's immoral and, I think it's hurting somebody else's business and I'm not prepared to do it.
 So in my viewpoint that's not in my remit.

-Resource: learn to communicate effectively with How to Talk So Others Listen
+How to Talk So Others Will Listen

 So, if you're asking for help from somebody else, make it as easy as possible to help you and make sure it's something they can do because most people, me included, are happy to help where we can but if I was to give that type of time and effort to everyonone; bear in mind that I have thousands of people who read my website everyday and thousands more on an email list who communicate with me on a regular basis.
 If I was to give each and every one of them that level of time and effort, with no payment, how would I ever have a business?
 How would I ever be able to pursue my goals?
 How would I ever be able to do the things I need to be able to do?

 I do want to help other people as much as possible but I can't do it at my own expense and I would say the same for yourself.
 If somebody else asks for your help; if it's easy to do it and you'd want to do it; go ahead and help.
 But you can't put their needs before your own and you can't be giving them so much of your time, your energy, your money or any other resource that you have none left to pursue your own goals.
 Because you are here to live your own life, not somebody else's.

 That's my tip for today.
 When asking somebody else for help, make sure your expectations are realistic.

 Thank you for listening.
 I'll talk to you again soon.